HoneySens/honeysens/server/docs/Registry.md

 that configuration, the registry itself is set up using plain HTTP instead of HTTPS.
 This allows easy access to the service from the HoneySens server itself.
-For public access, the reverse proxy guarantees access only via TLS and just for authenticated clients (client-cert check).
+For public access, the reverse proxy guarantees access only via TLS.
 It is also necessary to restrict clients (sensors) to just downloading service images.
-Other operations are forbidden by restricting the available HTTP operations.
+Other operations are forbidden by restricting the available HTTP operations on the proxy.

 The docker client on the sensors requires special configuration to trust the server certificate [2].
 That certificate has to be a CA